Skip to content

 Things To Do & Events

 Throughout the year we host events, parties and get togethers.
-The best place to find the latest information about our events and what is happening is via our Facebook page. https://www.facebook.com/thelittlemillinn If you are planning your own party or event and would like to get in touch, please give us a call on 01663747678 or send us an email We can happily organise a marquee, Pizza truck, Hog roast, outdoor bar and live music or DJ.
+The best place to find the latest information about our events and what is happening is via our Facebook page. https://www.facebook.com/thelittlemillinn If you are planning your own party or event and would like to get in touch, please give us a call on 01663747678 or send us an email We can happily organise a marquee, BBQ, Hog roast, outdoor bar and live music or DJ.

 Walking & Cycling Routes